williamdemeo/Math160-Fall2015/README.md

 -------
 There will be approximately 11 short quizzes administered roughly once per week during recitation.

+**NO MAKE-UP QUIZZES.**
+*Under no circumstances will there be any make-up quizzes.*
+To accommodate circumstances that might cause a student to miss a quiz, the lowest quiz score will be dropped at the end of the semester.
-The lowest quiz score will be dropped and the remaining quizzes will account for 15% of the final course grade.
+The remaining quizzes will account for 15% of the final course grade.

 Online Homework
 ---------------